2 Meanings

 All this time

-I never learned to read your mind (never learned to read my mind)
+I never learned to read your mind (Never learned to read my mind)

-I couldn't turn things around (you never turned things around)
+I couldn't turn things around (You never turned things around)

 'Cause you never gave a warning sign (I gave so many signs)

-So many signs
+So many signs, so many signs

-So many signs (you didn't even see the signs)
+You didn't even see the signs

 I think I've seen this film before